-EPA collaborates with stakeholders worldwide to advance product efficiency globally through international harmonization efforts.
+EPA collaborates with stakeholders worldwide to advance the efficiency of products, homes, commercial buildings, and industrial plants through international harmonization efforts.
 This collaboration includes harmonizing product energy efficiency metrics and applicable test methods, sharing the ENERGY STAR programs expansive datasets as well as partnering with select countries to administer the ENERGY STAR labeling program in their markets.

 Many countries and global stakeholders refer to ENERGY STAR testing protocols, definitions, and efficiency levels, in their procurement requirements.
-While companies are encouraged to provide efficient products that meet the ENERGY STAR levels for those markets, the use of the ENERGY STAR mark is limited to those models sold in the US or one of the partner countries administering the ENERGY STAR labeling program.
-The following countries are currently administering the ENERGY STAR program for select product categories, including specifying requirements for labeling and overseeing use of the mark in their regions:
+While ENERGY STAR levels of efficiency are encouraged in all markets, the use of the ENERGY STAR mark is limited to the United States or one of the partner countries administering that aspect of the ENERGY STAR program.
+The following countries are currently administering the ENERGY STAR program for select areas, including specifying requirements for labeling and overseeing use of the mark in their regions:

 P2 company is implementing ENERGY STAR on behalf of the Ministry of Economy, Trade, and Industry for office equipment, including computers, displays, imaging equipment and computer servers.
 Companies are required to register their ENERGY STAR qualified models for the Japanese market directly with Japan.